- Suspect: Richmond Sam

 Federal prosecutor David Adams proffered that binding plea deal and federal Magistrate Judge Karen Molzen initially accepted it although it was up to Browning to determine the final sentence.

 Prosecutors filed a criminal information, dropping the other charges and decreasing second-degree murder to involuntary manslaughter.Plea - Richmond Sam - D.N.M._1-15-cr-03051_53_0

-When it came to sentencing, U.S. Attorney David Adams requested Browning sentence Sam to the maximum, according to the plea deal.
+When it came to sentencing, Adams requested Browning sentence Sam to the maximum, he wrote in a sentencing memorandum.